themobileprof/crypto_arbitrage_bot/README.md

 ### Docker Deployment (Recommended)

-For production deployment on a server, use Docker:
+For production deployment on a server, use Docker with Gunicorn WSGI server:

 1. **Clone the repository on your server:**
     ```bash